-- Basic

-- Digest

-- NTLM

-- Step 10 Select OK.

-- Step 11 In the Secure Communications section, select Edit.

-- Step 12 In the Secure Communications dialog box, if the Require Secure Channel (SSL) check box is checked: - You must choose HTTPS for the web-based protocol when you create a unified messaging service in Unity Connection. - You must download SSL certificates from the Exchange server and install them on the Unity Connection server. - Step 13 Select OK twice. - Step 14 Repeat Step 5 through Step 13 for the other Exchange 2003 servers that you want Unity Connection to be able to access. - Step 15 Close IIS Manager.
+- Basic - Digest - NTLM - Step 10 Select OK. - Step 11 In the Secure Communications section, select Edit. - Step 12 In the Secure Communications dialog box, if the Require Secure Channel (SSL) check box is checked: - You must choose HTTPS for the web-based protocol when you create a unified messaging service in Unity Connection. - You must download SSL certificates from the Exchange server and install them on the Unity Connection server.

+- Step 13 Select OK twice.

+- Step 14 Repeat Step 5 through Step 13 for the other Exchange 2003 servers that you want Unity Connection to be able to access.

+- Step 15 Close IIS Manager.

-Creating the Unified Messaging Services Account in Active Directory and Granting Permissions
+Creating the Unified Messaging Services Account in Active Directory and Granting Permissions for Cisco Unity Connection

 Unity Connection accesses Exchange mailboxes by using an Active Directory account called the unified messaging services account.
 After you create the account, you grant it the rights necessary for Unity Connection to perform operations on behalf of the user.
-For Exchange 2010 and 2007, operations are performed through Exchange Web Services (EWS).
+For Exchange 2013, 2010, and 2007, operations are performed through Exchange Web Services (EWS).
 For Exchange 2003, operations are performed through WebDav.
 These operations include uploading messages into Exchange mailboxes, tracking changes to the messages in Exchange, updating the messages with changes made in Unity Connection, deleting messages in Exchange when the messages are deleted in Unity Connection, tracking when messages are deleted in Exchange so they can be moved to the deleted items folder in Unity Connection, and so on.

-- Task list for Creating the Unified Messaging Services Account and Granting Permissions, page 2-28 - Confirming that Local Computer Account is a Member of the Windows Authorization Access Group on Client Access Servers(Exchange 2007 Only), page 2-29 - Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts (Exchange 2013 and Exchange 2010 Only), page 2-30 - Granting Rights to the Unified Messaging Services Account (Exchange 2007 Only), page 2-31 - Granting Permissions to the Unified Messaging Services Account (Exchange 2003 Only), page 2-32
+- Task list for Creating the Unified Messaging Services Account and Granting Permissions for Cisco Unity Connection, page 2-28 - Confirming that the Local Computer Account Is a Member of the Windows Authorization Access Group on Client Access Servers for Cisco Unity Connection (Exchange 2007 Only), page 2-29 - Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts for Cisco Unity Connection (Exchange 2013 and Exchange 2010 Only), page 2-30 - Granting Rights to the Unified Messaging Services Account for Cisco Unity Connection (Exchange 2007 Only), page 2-31 - Granting Permissions to the Unified Messaging Services Account for Cisco Unity Connection (Exchange 2003 Only), page 2-32

-Task list for Creating the Unified Messaging Services Account and Granting Permissions
+Task list for Creating the Unified Messaging Services Account and Granting Permissions for Cisco Unity Connection